Financial Compensation After a Dog Bite Is Based on the Damages You Suffered

 Although the dog owner is ultimately responsible for their pet’s actions, the dog owner likely won’t be liable for all damages if the plaintiff provoked their dog into aggressive or violent behavior.
 This is considered a** shared fault**.
 Sharing fault in a Lafayette dog bite case is fairly common.

-Louisiana operates under a pure comparative negligence system (CC Art.
-2323 ); therefore, sharing fault will not bar you from financial recovery.
+Louisiana now operates under a modified comparative negligence system (CC Art.
+2323); therefore, sharing fault will not automatically bar you from financial recovery, as long as you are less than 51% at fault.
 However, you may be limited in the amount of compensation you receive.
-If you share liability, your injury settlement will be reduced to account for your portion of the fault.
+If you share liability, your injury settlement will be reduced to account for your portion of the fault, and if you are 51% or more responsible, you cannot recover damages.

 Example of Comparative Negligence